New England Clam Chowder

 Storage, Make Ahead and Reheating

-Store New England clam chowder in the refrigerator in an airtight container for up to 5 days.
+Store clam chowder in the refrigerator in an airtight container for up to 5 days.
 Freeze for up to 3 months.
-For best results, reheat chowder in a saucepan on the stove; it may thicken upon refrigeration and need a few additional teaspoons of water.
+For best results, reheat in a saucepan on the stove; it may thicken upon refrigeration and need a few additional teaspoons of water.

 To make ahead, saute the salt pork and onions, and boil the potatoes in clam juice until they’re almost fork tender.
 Then store this mixture for up to 5 days in the refrigerator.
 When ready to assemble, heat the potato mixture on low heat; add the chopped clams; and allow the soup to rest off-heat for 30 minutes.
 Then, add the milks, return to low heat and cook until it is warmed throughoutl